 To recognize the importance of Indigenous-led initiatives and support self-determination and self-governance, there will be a separate dedicated program and funding for Indigenous-led Models of Care projects.
-Indigenous-led means ownership and leadership by Indigenous communities and/or governments over the development, implementation, and evaluation of these Models of Care projects.

-A separate advisory structure will be convened to develop the approach for these projects in partnership with the Partnership First Nations, Inuit and Métis strategy team and Indigenous advisors.
-This program and funding will be rolled out later to align with readiness of partners and the work they are doing to identify their community's and nation's priorities that will inform their implementation.
+A project is Indigenous-led when funds are held by a First Nations, Inuit or Métis government, organization or association; a First Nations, Inuit or Métis project governance structure is in place in the event that funds are held by cancer program/agency or jurisdiction; or a formalized partnership exists that articulates the co-leading approach.
+It is important to consider where project ownership and control are coming from and ensuring the First Nations, Inuit and Métis partners are driving the work and priorities being implemented.
+A separate advisory structure will be convened to develop the approach for these projects in partnership with the Partnership First Nations, Inuit and Métis strategy team and First Nations, Inuit and Métis advisors.
+This program and funding will be rolled out later to align with readiness of partners and the work they are doing to identify their community's priorities that will inform their implementation.

 5. Understanding there will be a subsequent, but parallel stream of Indigenous-led Models of Care projects, how will these be identified?
-Indigenous-led Models of Care projects are projects which have been identified by an

-Indigenous organization, community, or government and project lead, as opposed to a government or cancer agency.
+Indigenous-led Models of Care projects are projects which have been identified by an Indigenous organization, community, or government and project lead.